Toward cohomology rings of intersections of Peterson varieties and Richardson varieties: Peterson varieties

 which is a subvariety of the flag variety $G/B$.
+Any regular nilpotent element is $G$-conjugate to the regular nilpotent element of the form $\sum_{i=1}^\rank E_{\alpha_i}$ where $E_{\alpha_i}$ is a basis of the root space $\g_{\alpha_i}$ for each $1 \leq i \leq \rank$.
+Since an arbitrary Peterson variety associated to an arbitrary regular nilpotent element $N$ is isomorphic to the specific Peterson variety associated to the regular nilpotent element $\sum_{i=1}^\rank E_{\alpha_i}$, we may assume that $N=\sum_{i=1}^\rank E_{\alpha_i}$ (cf. \cite[Lemma~5.1]{HaTy17}).
 It is known that $\Pet_{\Phi}$ is irreducible and its complex dimension is equal to $\rank$ (\cite{AFZ, Pre13, Pre18}).
 Also, $\Pet_{\Phi}$ has a singular point in general (\cite{IY, Kos}).
 The following result gives a formula of the Poincar\'e polynomial of $\Pet_\Phi$, which includes the fact that the odd Betti numbers of $\Pet_\Phi$ vanish.

 \begin{theorem} $($\cite[Corollary~4.13]{Pre13}$)$ The Poincar\'e polynomial of $\Pet_\Phi$ is given by

 \end{theorem}

 The maximal torus $T$ acts on the flag variety $G/B$.
 This $T$-action does not preserve the Peterson variety $\Pet_{\Phi}$.
 However, it is known that there exists a one-dimensional subtorus $S$ of $T$ such that the $S$-action on $G/B$ by restriction preserves $\Pet_{\Phi}$.
 This $S$-action is introduced by Harada and Tymoczko (\cite{HaTy11, HaTy17}) and we explain the definition of $S$ below.
 Let $\phi: T \to (\C^*)^\rank$ be a homomorphism defined by $\phi(g):=(\alpha_1(g),\ldots,\alpha_\rank(g))$ for $g \in T$.
 Define $S$ as the connected component of the identity in $\phi^{-1}(\{(c,\ldots,c) \mid c \in \C^* \})$.
 It then follows from the definition of $S$ that the one-dimensional subtorus $S$ preserve $\Pet_{\Phi}$ (\cite[Lemma~5.1-(3)]{HaTy17}).